CASE STUDY: More Dates, Less Creeps

 RESOLUTION

-The mechanisms put in place continues to help monitor the site and identify serial harassers.
-The need for human moderators remains, but reduced.
+The mechanisms put in place continue to identify and eliminate serial harassers.
+The need for human moderators remains, but greatly reduced.
 User privacy is maintained.